deepeshgotiya/Emoji-dictionary-react/README.md

 # Emoji-dictionary-react
-Created withCodeSandbox Do you know what your favourite emoji is called?If not.Check this out
+If you dont know about the meaning of your favourite emoji then this app is for you